javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 # Modules, introduction

 As our application grows bigger, we want to split it into multiple files, so called "modules".
-A module usually contains a class or a library of functions.
+A module may contain a class or a library of functions for a specific purpose.

 For a long time, JavaScript existed without a language-level module syntax.
 That wasn't a problem, because initially scripts were small and simple, so there was no need.

 But eventually scripts became more and more complex, so the community invented a variety of ways to organize code into modules, special libraries to load modules on demand.

-For instance:
+To name some (for historical reasons):

 - [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) -- one of the most ancient module systems, initially implemented by the library [require.js](http://requirejs.org/).
 - [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) -- the module system created for Node.js server.